-Derrick Xu 徐明垚
+Derrick Xu 徐明垚[1] Curriculum Vitae

 I am a PhD candidate in Economics at the University of Bristol, supervised by Profs Sarah Smith and Yanos Zylberberg.
-I am an applied microeconomist working in the field of public, environmental, and behavioural economics.
+I am an applied microeconomist working in the fields of public, environmental, and behavioural economics.

-Contact: derrick.xu[at]bristol.ac.uk
+Contact: derrick.xu@bristol.ac.uk

 Working Paper